-Following a top-down reading of the diagram, one would start with an informal understanding of the system (A) that will eventually be implemented (D).
-Ideally, on would expect to have a formal model (B), which corresponds to the exact version of the ASCS that one would like to have in \mathcal{I} so that the effects of the actions on \mathcal{W} have the exact effect is \mathcal{W} prescribed in \mathcal{I} .
-However, the transition from an informal representation of an ASCS to a formal model that is a proper formalisation of the actual system is far from straightforward [13].
+In a top-down reading of the diagram, one starts with an informal understanding of the system (A) that will be implemented (D).
+Ideally, one would expect to have a formal model (B), which corresponds to the exact version of the SCTS that one would like to have in \mathcal{I} so that the effects of the actions on \mathcal{W} have the exact effect \mathcal{W} prescribed in \mathcal{I} .
+However, the transition from an informal representation of an SCTS to a formal model is far from straightforward [16].
 One way out is to rely on the metamodel to connect (A) and (B) since, ideally, it provides the abstract constructs to describe (A) in precise terms.
-The metamodel also provides a bridge between (B) and (D) when it is linked to a platform that includes a specification language such that the metamodel instantiations specified with it (for instance, C) generate faithful implementations of the formal models (B).7
+The metamodel also provides a bridge between (B) and (D) when it is linked to a platform that includes a specification language such that the metamodel instantiations specified with it (C) generate faithful implementations of the formal models (B).5